robtweed/ewd.js/README.md

 ## Upgrade a dEWDrop Virtual Machine

-To upgrade Node.js and NodeM and install EWD.js on a dEWDrop VM:
+You can automatically upgrade Node.js and NodeM and install EWD.js on a dEWDrop VM as follows:

       sudo apt-get install subversion
       svn export https://github.com/robtweed/ewd.js/trunk/dEWDrop dewdrop